Michaelpalacce/MichaelPalacce/README.md

 ### My name is Stefan Genov.
 Professionally I am a PHP Developer / System Administrator.

-### I have proficient exprience with PHP, Frontend Stuff ( hooray HTML and CSS ), Javascript, Nodejs, Chef, Cassandra, Python.
-I have in depth knowledge of the linux system, most notable CentOS.
+### I have proficient exprience with PHP, Frontend Stuff ( hooray HTML and CSS ), Javascript, Nodejs, Docker, Kubernetes, Ansible, Cassandra and MongoDb.
+I have in depth knowledge of the linux system, most notable CentOS and Ubuntu.

+### I Love, Love, Love working with Docker espescially when it is combined with Kubernetes!

 ### Even though professionally I work as a PHP developer I have a passion for Nodejs and have written multiple modules:

 - https://www.npmjs.com/package/event_request ( NodeJS Web framework )

 - https://www.npmjs.com/package/server-emulator ( Check this one out!
 You can emulate your File System in the browser.
 You can easily transfer files or watch movies, listen to music or just browse pictures.
-It also has a terminal built in so if you install this on a linux machine you can execute commands.
 All in the browser! )

 - https://www.npmjs.com/package/fs-browser